SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on Resource Occupation
 The computational load depends mostly on the grid size and resolution.
 The order of accuracy of the numerical scheme and _CVODE_ are rather secondary except for simulations running on many processing units, as the communication load is dependent on the stencil order.
-Simulations in 1D are relatively cheap and can easily be run on a modern laptop within minutes.
+Simulations in 1D are relatively cheap and can easily be run on a modern laptop within seconds.
-The output size per step is less than a megabyte.
+The output size per step is usually less than a megabyte.
-Simulations in 2D with about one million grid points are still feasible for a personal machine but might take about an hour of time to finish.
+Simulations in 2D with about one million grid points are still feasible for a personal machine but might take a couple of minutes to finish.
 The output size per step is in the range of some dozen megabytes.
 Sensible simulations in 3D require large memory resources and therefore need to be run on distributed systems.
-Even hundreds of cores can be kept busy for many hours or days.
+Hundreds of cores can be kept busy for many hours or days.
 The output size quickly amounts to dozens of gigabytes for just a single state.

 ### Note on Output Analysis
 The field data are either written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
-This is not an elegant solution, but a portable way that also works fast and is straightforward to analyze.
+This is the simplest solution for smaller simulations and a portable way that also works fast and is straightforward to analyze.
-Or, the option recommended for many larger write operations, in binary format with a single file per output step.
+Or, the option strictly recommended for larger write operations, in binary format with a single file per output step.
 Raw bytes are written to the files as they are in memory.
 This option is more performant and achieved with MPI IO.
 However, there is no guarantee of portability; postprocessing/conversion is required.
 The step number is the file name.
-A `SimResults` folder is created in the chosen output directory if it does not exist and a folder named after the starting timestep of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created where the output files are written into.
+A `SimResults` folder is created in the chosen output directory if it does not exist and therein a folder named after the starting timestep of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created.
+This is where the output files are written into.

 There are six columns in the csv files, corresponding to the six components of the electromagnetic field: $`E_x`$, $`E_y`$, $`E_z`$, $`B_x`$, $`B_y`$, $`B_z`$.
 Each row corresponds to one lattice point.
 Postprocessing is required to read-in the files in order.